 How can you rank on Baidu?
 Actually, you just have to keep it simple.
 There’s no need to churn out a complicated, strategized approach.
 All you have to do is to follow what Baidu web crawlers require, and you’ll see your rank increasing consistently.

 Get a Chinese-Hosted Website

 To look more friendly on Baidu, we suggest that one of the first things you do is to host your website in China.
 There are a lot of other benefits to this, like faster loading speeds and website authority for your site.
-Not only will your ranking improve in Baidu but also China’s smaller search engines like Sogou.
+Not only will your ranking improve on Baidu but also in China’s smaller search engines like Sogou.